lericson/pylibmc/docs/reference.rst

    *binary* specifies whether or not to use the binary protocol to talk to the memcached servers.

+   *username* and *password* are credentials for SASL authentication.
+It requires support in libmemcached, and binary=True.
+Test for local support with pylibmc.support_sasl.

    *behaviors*, if given, is passed to :meth:`Client.set_behaviors` after initialization.